kowith337/PersonalFilterListCollection/docs/SetupGuide-uBlock.md

 ### 3rd-party filters
 - Recommended to have all of **uBlock Filters** loaded
   - uBlock Filters *(This is the heart of uBlock that enhance the default list supscriptions)*
+  - uBlock Filters - Annoyances *(Enhanced the shady [or maybe forcefully] interaction blocking, such as register, like/share, etc.)*
   - uBlock Filters - Badware Risks *(Warn and block sits that potentially serve adware while you're trying to find and install popular programs)*
   - uBlock Filters - Experimental *(for testing new type of blocking, scriptlets and redirect to neutered resources)*
   - uBlock Filters - Privacy *(this will block more 3rd party ads/tracking hits)*